-Figure 7 on the other hand shows the feature space of unconditional cosine and Euclidean distances.
+Figure 5 on the other hand shows the feature space of unconditional cosine and Euclidean distances.
 These task-independent features do not provide discriminative information.
 Positive and negative cases are mixed, and in particular are not more similar to each other than to cases of the opposite class.

-5.3.2 Comparative Generalization Performance
+4.3.2.
+Comparative generalization performance

-We now show that the use of aggregations based on distributional meta-data adds generalization power over traditional aggregations (and our extensions to the traditional methods).
+We now show that the use of aggregations based on (distances to) distributional meta-data adds generalization power over traditional aggregations (and over our extensions to the traditional methods).
 Table 7 presents the generalization performance (AUC) of the different aggregation strategies across all domains.
 First, consider the second and third columns.
 These correspond to the (extended) traditional aggregations: value-count features (COUNTS) and most-common-value features (MCC).
-Because of the high dimensionality of the categorical attributes, COUNTS features simply are inapplicable in most of the domains.
-(Entries with a denote cases where a COUNTS aggregation was not applicable because all categorical attributes had too many distinct values and no features were constructed.)
+Because of the high dimensionality of the categorical attributes, COUNTS features are inapplicable in most of the domains.
+(Entries with a denote cases where the COUNTS aggregation was not applicable because all categorical attributes had too many distinct values and no features were constructed.)
 For IPO, the AUC nevertheless is greater than 0.5 because in this domain the target table had attributes for propositional modeling.
 Ebook is the only domain where COUNTS aggregates are applicable and add generalizability.

-The fourth through sixth columns correspond to the construction of different sorts of
+The fourth through sixth columns correspond to the construction of different sorts of distribution-based aggregations (respectively, unconditional distances, class-conditional dis-